Increased Risk of Musculoskeletal Disorders Among LGBTQIA+ Workers

 In 2020, the European Agency for Safety and Health at Work, EU-OSHA, published a review of musculoskeletal disorders among female, migrant and LGBTQIA+ workers.
 This report detailed the physical, psychosocial, organisational and individual risk factors that may contribute to the prevalence of musculoskeletal disorders among these 3 groups.

-In this short blog post, I will be focusing on the risks identified by EU-OSHA for LGBTQIA+ workers across all working sectors within Europe.
+In this blog post, I will be focusing on the risks identified by EU-OSHA for LGBTQIA+ workers across all working sectors within Europe.
 I will summarise the findings of this review but I do recommend that if you are an employer or are responsible for employee welfare, you should download this report and read through it, it makes for very interesting reading and can help pinpoint potential areas of harm for marginalised groups in the workplace.
 The name and link to the reports are at the end of the post.

 It should be noted that, as per EU-OSHA, there is no direct evidence that LGBTQIA+ workers experience increased rates of musculoskeletal injury.
 However, there is evidence regarding the prevalence of the psychosocial risks factors below that can negatively impact LGBTQIA+ occupational health, and therefore they are likely to result in musculoskeletal disorders.